Bottom Line:

 URL structure.
 Parameter-based pages need consistent, predictable formats.
 Your tracking, sitemaps, and QA workflow all depend on it.
 Inconsistency here creates attribution gaps that are painful to diagnose later.

-Pixel firing sequence.
+Conversion tracking sequence.
 Dynamic pages cause tracking failures when the pixel fires before parameterised content renders.
-This gives Meta incomplete event data and degrades campaign optimisation over time.
-Test pixel timing explicitly.
+This gives your ad platform incomplete event data and degrades campaign optimisation over time.
+Test tracking timing explicitly.

 QA at scale.
-500 SKUs with dynamic pages requires systematic spot-checking.
+Hundreds of products with dynamic pages requires systematic spot-checking.
 A broken variant on a top-spending campaign is a costly problem to find three weeks after launch.